durban/choam/DEV_NOTES.md

 1. Make sure there are no untracked files in git.
 1. Push any new commits.
 1. In `sbt`, call `releaseHash` (requires Sonatype credentials).

+## Lincheck

+A warning like this appears when running tests in `stressLinchk`:

+> OpenJDK 64-Bit Server VM warning: Sharing is only supported for boot loader classes because bootstrap classpath has been appended

+According to https://stackoverflow.com/a/57957031, this is harmless.